 Introduction

-The US EPA Office of Pollution Prevention and Toxics (OPPT) has requested that the EPA Office of Research and Development (ORD) provide a summary of an ORD research effort on a screening-level analysis of margins of exposure (MoE) for a selected group of PFAS compounds (Per- and polyfluoroalkyl substances).
+The US EPA Office of Pollution Prevention and Toxics (OPPT) has requested that the EPA Office of Research and Development (ORD) provide a summary of an ORD research effort on a screening-level analysis of margins of exposure (MoE) for a selected group of per- and polyfluoroalkyl substances (PFAS).
 The MoE approach uses published blood levels (whole blood, plasma, serum, and equivalent metrics from umbilical cords from newborns) as measures of exposure and in vitro bioactivity concentrations as measures of effect.
 The in vitro data is taken from a battery of cell-based assays, mostly run in human cells.
 The key result from each assay is the concentration in cells that will cause a biological perturbation.
-In general, there is no direct link between the in vitro bioactivity detected by an assay and a specific apical in vivo toxicological effect.
-All of the in vitro bioactivity is publicly available through primary publications and the EPA CompTox Chemicals Dashboard (https://comptox.epa.gov/dashboard).
+In general, there is no direct link between the in vitro bioactivity detected by an assay and a specific apical in vivo toxicological effect; however, previous studies have demonstrated that in vitro bioactivity is provides a conservative estimate of the dose causing toxicological responses in traditional animal-based studies All of the in vitro bioactivity is publicly available through primary publications and the EPA CompTox Chemicals Dashboard (https://comptox.epa.gov/dashboard).

 The MoE is the bioactivity concentration divided by the blood concentration.
-A value less than 1.0 indicates that blood levels for an individual are higher than the concentration required to trigger some kind of biological perturbation in human cells.
+A value less than 1.0 indicates that blood levels for an individual are higher than the concentration required to elicit some kind of biological perturbation in human cells.
 The MoE approach is treated as a screening-level risk assessment method that can be used to quickly assess multiple chemicals, and ones with the lowest MoE values can be prioritized for further assessment.
 This MoE approach described here is subject to a number of sources of uncertainty, some of which will result in an underestimation of risk.
 Therefore, it is appropriate to add a safety factor when using the MoE values, indicating that MoEs larger than 1.0 are still of concern.
-For the illustration provided below, a safety margin of 100 is used.
+For the illustration provided below, a safety margin of 100 is used, which is consistent with screening-level risk assessment practices under TSCA [2012 sustainable futures doc].

 The complete version of this analysis is given in an ORD manuscript currently under internal EPA review, prior to submission to a peer-reviewed journal.
 In that manuscript, MoE values for 31 PFAS are analyzed.
 This is the set of chemicals for which published blood levels and in vitro bioactivity data are available.
 For this report, we focus on five PFAS out of the 31 that are of interest to OPPT.
 These are PFOA (Perfluorooctanoic acid), PFDA (Perfluorodecanoic acid), PFNA (Perfluorononanoic acid), PFUnDA (Perfluoroundecanoic acid) and PFTeDA (Perfluorotetradecanoic acid).